 - Discoloration stains from foods like coffee or mustard can usually be removed easily with chlorine bleach.
 Dip a cotton ball or white paper towel in the bleach.
 Apply directly to the stain and weigh down with a heavy glass bowl.
 Allow the bleach to work for five to ten minutes and then rinse well with plain, cool water.
 Do not leave the bleach on the stain for longer than ten minutes or damage to the sealant can occur.

-- If oil has penetrated the concrete sealant and stained the concrete, you'll need both a solvent and something to absorb the oil.
+- If oils have penetrated the concrete sealant and stained the concrete, you'll need both a solvent and something to absorb the oil.
 A good homemade cleaner for concrete oil stains is to mix baking soda and acetone (fingernail polish remover) to form a thick paste the consistency of peanut butter.
 Spread the mixture about one-fourth inch thick over the stain and cover with plastic wrap.
 Tape down the edges of the plastic wrap to hold it in place.
 Allow the mixture to remain on the stain for 24 hours.
 Remove the plastic wrap and allow the mixture to dry completely, then wipe away.
 Repeat as needed to draw out all of the oil.
 The concrete will need to be resealed to prevent further staining.

 02 of 06